gmoutsin/Compromise/README.md

 ## Licence

-This inspiration for this game came from a board game that Thomas James created for a board game design module in Warwick University.
+The inspiration for this game came from a board game that Thomas James created for a board game design module in Warwick University.
 The game rules are shared under the CC BY-NC-SA v3.0 licence.
 The code is shared under the GPL v3.0 license.